test-kitchen/dokken-images/README.md

 Docker images for various operating systems built specifically for use with the Test Kitchen plugin [kitchen-dokken](https://kitchen.ci/docs/drivers/dokken/).
 Use these images as stand-ins for full OS installations in your CI pipelines or for quick local testing.

-All images are published to [Docker Hub](https://hub.docker.com/r/dokken/).
+All images are published to [Docker Hub](https://hub.docker.com/r/dokken/) and [GitHub Container Registry](https://github.com/orgs/test-kitchen/packages?repo_name=dokken-images).

 ## Why Do We Need These?